-From Feb 1979 to Oct 1996, Exon missed 217 of 7,031 roll call votes, which is 3.1%.
-This is worse than the median of 2.6% among the lifetime records of senators serving in Oct 1996.
+From Feb 1979 to Oct 1996, Exon missed 229 of 7,052 roll call votes, which is 3.2%.
+This is on par with the median of 2.6% among the lifetime records of senators serving in Oct 1996.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information